Occupy Central

 “Hong Kong is not a political system that exercises the separation of powers; not before the handover, not after the handover,” he reportedly said.
 He went on to say that the separation of powers “is usually established in sovereign states”, and so it is “at best” only a reference for Hong Kong.
 By this stage readers might begin to wonder if Zhang actually understands the concept of the separation of powers.
 Clearly he appears unaware that it is an integral part of the governance of the 50 states that make up the United States of America.

 It can be seen be seen from even a cursory reading of the Basic Law that Zhang’s comments about the separation of powers and the Basic Law are just plain wrong.
-Article 64 of the Basic Laws says, “ The Government of the Hong Kong Special Administrative Region must abide by the law and be separation of powersaccountable to the Legislative Council of the Region.”
+Article 64 of the Basic Laws says, “ The Government of the Hong Kong Special Administrative Region must abide by the law and be accountable to the Legislative Council of the Region.”
 The Basic Law says the Chief Executive can be impeached by the Legislative Council under certain conditions.
 Article 85 says, “The courts of the Hong Kong Special Administrative Region shall exercise judicial power independently, free from any interference.
 Members of the judiciary shall be immune from legal action in the performance of their judicial functions.”

 Dousing the flames